SuxinL/Notes/Knowledge/chemistry/desiccants/desiccants.md

 # what

-Substances that attract water and dry surroundings.
+Substances that attract moisture and dry surroundings.

 # purposes

+- efficiency
+    - comfort: improve living comfort
 - security
-    - protect sensitive objects from being damaged by moisture and mold.
+    - protect sensitive objects from being damaged by moisture directly
+        - electronics
+        - paper
+    - or by molds due to high humidity.
         - foods
-        - electronics
         - clothes
         - furniture

-# when

-- Atmosphere is wet

-# where

-- indoor

 # how